joosemi1993/Pokemon/README.md

 # Pokemon

-Pokemon web app developed Angular where we use the [PokeApi](https://pokeapi.co/) to get the data.
+Pokemon web app developed in Angular and where we use the [PokeApi](https://pokeapi.co/) to get the data.

 ## Development server